-HBO’s new gay-focused series Looking has hit the airways and it’s starting to make waves.
-Much of the conversation has been positive.
-Take this from the LA times:
+HBO's new gay-focused series "Looking" has hit the airways and it's starting to make waves.

 “Looking” doesn’t make the mistake of arguing that gay men are just like straight women, or straight men, or gay women, or even each other.
 Instead it tells the story of three guys who are friends in a strangely wonderful and difficult time and what that looks like.
 To them.”